grumdrig/slog/pqvm.md

   register.

 * DS, the data segment register, at memory location -4.
-A small number of instructions add the value of DS to their argument to derive an address.
+A small number of instructions add the value of DS to their operand to derive an address.
-  This may be useful for data that is out of reach of instruction arguments, which can range only as high as 511.
+  This may be useful for data that is out of reach of instruction operands, which can range only as high as 511.

 * INT_R, the response interrupt vector, at memory location -5.
 A subroutine to